 UPI – Full Form (Unified Payments Interface), Registration, PIN, App

-India is on the way to become a cashless economy, and the Government is introducing various reforms to boost the process.
+India is on the way to becoming a cashless economy, and the Government is introducing various reforms to boost the process.
 The latest among them is UPI.

-UPI (Unified Payment Interface) lets you pay for goods and services from wherever you are whenever you need.
+UPI (Unified Payment Interface) lets you pay for goods and services from wherever you are whenever you need them.
 All you need is a smartphone.
 Here, your phone acts as your debit card.

 NPCI (National Payment Corporation of India) introduced UPI in 2005.
 Almost all financial institutions, however, refused to adopt this and it remained with just a few national banks.
 But it gained immense popularity as time passed by.
 At present, almost every bank has its own version of UPI.

 What is UPI?

 UPI is an advanced version of IMPS (Immediate Payment Service) from NPCI which can also be identified as your financial address.
 Just like your bank accounts, this UPI remains unique to every single individual and helps you transfer and receive funds with ease and speed.
 The best part about this is that you can actually transfer funds any time of the day, any day of the week as it is not dependant on bank holidays or specific work hours like bank transfer facilities such as NEFT, RTGS, etc. It combines all your banking facilities and features into a single package.
 All you require for a successful transaction are a PIN and the UPI ID.

 With UPI, transferring money to someone is a breeze.
 You don’t have to remember the recipient’s account number or any such information.
 You need only their Aadhar number or phone number registered with a bank.
 You may set up a UPI ID with any app that supports it.
 Generally, a UPI ID starts with a mobile number and ends with the app being used for it.
 For instance, if you use Paytm, your UPI ID will look something like “95xxxxxx@paytm.
 To be able to avail of this facility, you will need the following mentioned assets;